Six Ways to Configure Radar Compliance

 6. Multifunctional Incident Response

-When multiple business functions are required to make notification decisions, Radar® Compliance can be configured to prioritize varying notification timelines and content.
-Including event triggers for compliance, legal, CISO, and security to allow each team to access the same records and reduce the risk of a missed obligation, regulatory sanctions, and being out of compliance with internal mandates.
+When multiple business functions are required to make notification decisions, Radar Compliance can be configured to prioritize varying notification timelines and content.
+Including event triggers for compliance, legal, CISO, and security to allow each team to access the same records and reduce the risk of missed obligations, regulatory sanctions, and noncompliance with internal mandates.